AlaskaAirlines/auro-tokenlist/.github/ISSUE_TEMPLATE/dev-story.md

 ---
 name: Development Story
-about: Crate a new user story to address the development process
+about: Create a new user story to address the development process
 title: 'auro-swatch; develop [feature]'
-labels: 'Status: Proposal'
+labels: 'Status: Proposal, not-reviewed'
 ---

 # User story